Whether you have been apart a few days or a few weeks, no doubt you will be super excited to get your pet home after you have been separated.

 Temporary changes in behavior are to be expected after a stay in boarding as much like returning home from a human vacation, it can take a few days for your pet to adjust.
 Most animal boarding services strive to provide plenty of fresh air, exercise, and mental stimulation for your pet while she is in their care.
 This helps to keep her healthy and balance her moods.
 Often, going from such a busy, high-energy environment to a quiet home can mean that she chooses to rest more than usual.
 Since all pet owners are required to show up-to-date proof of vaccinations and other preventative care, it is highly unlikely that your pet has become unwell.
 Of course, you know her better than anyone else so if she has any symptoms that might suggest she is unwell, don’t hesitate to make an appointment with your veterinarian in Richmond, VA.

 My Pet Has Had Loose Bowels since Coming Home?
 Why?

 Your pet is going to be more excited about coming home than you can probably comprehend.
 Unfortunately, this feeling of excitement can cause a condition known as colitis, one of the effects of which is loose bowel movements.
 It is highly unlikely that your pet has caught any sort of stomach virus.
 You will have undoubtedly checked the cleanliness of your boarding service premises out when you went to visit and know that any good boarding service takes the hygiene of its facility extremely seriously to help ensure that all animals are in the best possible health.
 However, if your pet’s loose bowels continue beyond 24 hours, do get in touch with your veterinarian.

-If your pet has recently returned from boarding and have you any issues about her health or wellbeing, our friendly and reassuring veterinary team would be happy to assess her.
-Please contact our vets in Richmond, VA today at 804-331-2880 to schedule an appointment.
+If your pet has recently returned from boarding and you have any issues about her health or wellbeing, our friendly and reassuring veterinary team would be happy to assess her.
+Please contact our vets in Richmond, VA today at (804) 288-7387 to schedule an appointment.